 Thinking ahead can make a difference!

 The City of Kamloops is committed to helping residents and businesses reduce unnecessary waste and make more sustainable choices.
-Our Bring Your Own Initiative encourages Kamloopsians to take action and reduce waste by using reusable drinking containers and bags.
+Our Bring Your Own Initiative encourages residents to take action and reduce waste by using reusable bottles, mug, containers, straws, and bags.
 Taking the B.Y.O. pledge can save you money while ensuring a healthier environment for your family and your neighbours!

 • Did you know that a single-use bag is typically only used for about 12 minutes?